humanode-network/vortex-experimental-mockups/docs/vortex-simulation-implementation-plan.md

 Tests:

-- Add unit tests that validate DTO shapes against the existing mocks (smoke: “mock data can be encoded into the DTOs without loss”).
+- Add unit tests that validate DTO payload shapes against deterministic seed fixtures (smoke: “fixture data can be encoded into the DTOs without loss”).

 ## Phase 2a — API skeleton (DONE)